0x1eh/Pricelock/README.md

 # Purpose
 Artifacts in this repository showcase Business Analysis work on defining characteristics of new feature that is extension of payment plans on rail tickets trading platform.
-The target and main document is [SRD ](Software_Requirements_Document.md)
+The target and main document is [Software Requirements Documet](Software_Requirements_Document.md) (SRD).

 # Scope
 - [Task Description](Task_Description.md)